 Serve the digital consumer with an integrated experience on demand

-In the UK the use of tablets and smartphones has risen sharply over the last 12 months with 39% of adults now owning a smartphone.1 In the US, the average person checks their smartphone 34 times per day.2 More video is uploaded to YouTube in one month than the three major U.S. networks created in 60 years.3 And 61 percent of Americans said it would be easier to live without air travel than the Internet.4
+The average person in the U.S. checks her smart phone 34 times per day.1 More video is uploaded to YouTube in one month than the three major U.S. networks created in 60 years.2 And 61 percent of Americans said it would be easier to live without air travel than the Internet.3

-In an effort to better understand this consumer and identify how the digital lifestyle effects media consumption, The IBM Institute for Business Value surveyed (PDF, 1,10MB) over 3,800 consumers in six countries: the United States, the United Kingdom, Germany, France, Japan, and China.
-The research identified the four distinct global digital behavioural profiles:
+In an effort to better understand this consumer and identify how the digital lifestyle effects media consumption, The IBM Institute for Business Value surveyed over 3,800 consumers in six countries: the United States, the United Kingdom, Germany, France, Japan, and China.
+The research identified the four distinct global digital behavioral profiles:

 With 41 percent in this category, these respondents use digital devices and services to simplify day-to-day activities.
 Efficiency experts send emails rather than letters, use Facebook to communicate with others, access the Internet via mobile phones, and shop online.

 Place emphasis on social interaction – they require instant access to friends, regardless of time or place.
 Fifteen percent of consumers surveyed reported they frequently maintain and update social networking sites, add labels or tags to online photos, and view videos from other users.

 Are generally male consumers, who frequently play online games, download movies and music, and watch TV online.
 This audience represents 9 percent of the global sample.